taybart/rest/doc/SERVER.md

     cors = true
     # serve a directory, this will override response if provided (except headers)
     directory = "./test"
+    # should this be treated as a single page application (ie frontend routing) by returning index.html instead of 404 (default false)
+    spa = true
     # if you need a more complicated test server you can add specific handlers
     handler "GET" "/path" {
         # either use lua to create a more complex response